Do I need my official military transcripts?

 To order military transcripts, please see this military transcript resource.

 Do I need my medical records for immunity verification?

 UW Bothell requires proof of immunity to register for classes.
 If you are in the military, be sure to request a copy of your medical records prior to exiting the military.
 Find out more about the immunization policies here.

 Can I meet with an admissions advisor over the phone or by email?

 Yes!
 To set up a phone advising appointment, please call the Welcome Desk at 425-352-5000.
 To set up an email advising appointment, please email the Welcome Desk at firstname.lastname@example.org.
 Staff at the Welcome Desk will schedule a meeting with an advisor that can answer your admission questions.

 Where can I learn more about Veteran’s benefits at UW Bothell?

-To learn more about Veteran’s benefits at UW Bothell including tuition rates and how to use your benefits, please see Veterans Services.
-Contact current Veteran students through the Student-Veteran’s Association at UW Bothell.
+To learn more about Veteran’s benefits at UW Bothell including tuition rates and how to use your benefits, please visit the Veterans Services.
+Contact current veteran students through the Student-Veteran's Association at UW Bothell

 Does UW Bothell offer any classes specifically for veterans or their family members?